insolar/observer/README.md

 ## Future Node updates

-Upon any upcoming new Insolar MainNet updates, the current Node version may suspend synching.
+Upon any upcoming Insolar MainNet updates, the current Node version may suspend synching.
 To resume the synching, you need to update your Node instance.

 Update instructions for future versions of the Node are on the way and will be released closer to the next significant update.